-To compile this driver in your ROS setup, follow these steps:
+To compile the driver in your ROS setup, follow these steps:

-mkdir -p catskin_ws/src cd catskin_ws/src git clone --recurse-submodules https://bitbucket.org/lpresearch/openzenros.git # get your ROS environment going source /opt/ros/melodic/setup.bash cd .. catkin_make source ./devel/setup.bash
+mkdir -p catkin_ws/src cd catkin_ws/src git clone --recurse-submodules https://bitbucket.org/lpresearch/openzenros.git # get your ROS environment going source /opt/ros/melodic/setup.bash cd .. catkin_make source ./devel/setup.bash

 Running the Driver¶

-Open another terminal window and run the ROS core:
+Open a new terminal window and run the ROS core:

 source /opt/ros/melodic/setup.bash roscore